 Judges are just as aware of the fact that you have a right to an attorney.
-They also expect that you will go over all of the evidence in the case with your criminal defense attorney and that, after his or her review of the law, your attorney will guide you insofar as how to proceed.
+They expect that you will go over all of the evidence in the case with your criminal defense attorney and that after they review the law, your attorney will guide you insofar as to how to proceed.

 The last thing you want to do is rush to plead guilty to a charge when you are not actually guilty beyond a reasonable doubt as defined by law.
 Depending on the charges against you, you can potentially suffer heavy consequences, including but not limited to: